 I left the Iceman’s operating room within minutes to begin the post-op phase of my surgery.
 That consisted of several stops on the Albuquerque strip to engage in persistent stares at some known chokepoints for human trafficking.
 If I had just endured a surgery, even a minor one, I forgot about it completely as I became again routinely absorbed in the Human Traffic hunt.

 I am put in memory of back on my A-Teams with my medical woes, what those teams were like with two men training in medical practices that include minor surgical procedures.
-Their skill and fortitude are only hampered by the nerve to allow them to try, yet they are professionally bound by their obligation to not risk your health at their expense.
+Their skill and fortitude are only hampered by the nerve to allow them to try, yet they are professionally bound by their obligation not to risk your health at their expense.

 “Can do, will do, if not now then when, if not me then who?”